Docs

 • blockreward - Optional reward amount in Wei to reward the beneficiary.
 Defaults to zero (0).
 Can be specified as a hexadecimal (with 0x prefix) or decimal string value.
 If set, then all nodes on the network must use the identical value.

 • validatorcontractaddress - Address of the validator smart contract.
 Required only if using a contract validator selection.
 The address must be identical to the address in the alloc section.
-This option can also be used in the transitions configuration item if swapping validator management methods in an existing network.
+This option can also be used in the configuration item if swapping in an existing network.

 • miningbeneficiary - Optional beneficiary of the blockreward.
 Defaults to the validator that proposes the block.
 If set, then all nodes on the network must use the same beneficiary.